Lifeguard: Germany

+In order to attain this, they have to demonstrate various practical and theoretical skills, e.g. 25m distance diving, three deep dives to 3-5m depth retrieving 5kg brick, 300m swimming in clothing in 12 minutes, rescue exercises, and various other skills.
+The training is considered more demanding than in many other countries.

 India

 In India the longest coast manned by lifeguards is Goa's 105 km shoreline.
 Drishti Marine holds government contracts with a body of 710 professionally trained lifeguards across Goa and Mumbai.
 They have 5000+ rescues on record since starting operations in 2008.
 The lifeguards are trained by Special Rescue Training Academy (SRTA) and enlisted as government first response for emergency services such as flood rescue.
 The lifeguards in Goa are also trained in stranded marine mammal rescue as part of Ocean Watch a collaborative effort between Drishti Marine, Terra Conscious, Goa Forest Department and IUCN India.
 They conduct regular interventions for turtles and dolphins caught in ghost nets.

 In October 2018 Drishti lifeguards were water safety partners for India's first Ironman held in Miramar Goa.

 Iran

 In Iran, the lifesaving organization is the "Iran lifesaving organization."
 It has an areas roughly equal to that of the United Kingdom, France, Spain, and Germany combined, or somewhat more than the US state of Alaska.
-Iran has a coastline to the Caspian sea to the north, and the Persian Gulf and the Gulf of Oman to the south.
+Iran has a coastline to the Caspian Sea to the north, and the Persian Gulf and the Gulf of Oman to the south.